 In the 17th century, the price of tulips raised so much that they became more valuable than gold.
 The reason behind this rise in price was the wealthy Dutch people who went crazy for these flowers.
 This era when tulips got extremely expensive is also known as “Tulip mania.”

 The Dutch tulip bulb market bubble is one of the most popular asset bubbles and crashes in the history of the world’s economy.
+Also, remember that it is never a problem to check out the best canadian online casino from trusted sources.

 3. Not All Flowers Smell Good